kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 ├── helpers # This directory contains helper scripts used by pipeline jobs.
 ├── kyma-gke-integration.sh # This script installs and tests Kyma on a real GKE cluster.
 ├── kyma-gke-nightly.sh # This script creates a long-lived GKE cluster from the master branch.
 This cluster should be recreated once a day.
-└── kyma-gke-upgrade.sh # This script installs the last Kyma release on a GKE cluster and upgrades it with current changes from the PR, master, or release branch.
+├── kyma-gke-upgrade.sh # This script installs the last Kyma release on a GKE cluster and upgrades it with current changes from the PR, master, or release branch.
 It also triggers the Kyma testing script.
+└── kyma-gke-end-to-end-test.sh # This script installs and execute Kyma End-to-End tests on a real GKE cluster.
 ```

 The scripts at the root of the `cluster-integration` directory are used for Prow pipelines.
 The pipeline uses a toolset from the `Bootstrap` image defined in this repository.